yurezcv/udacity-popular-movies/README.md

 ### Other features

-* Show a detailed Activity with information, trailes and reviews about the selected movie;
+* Show a detailed Activity with information, trailers and reviews about the selected movie;
 * Add movies to favorites;
 * See a grid of favorite movies;
 * Watch trailers in a YouTube app (if installed) or in a web browser;